 How long it takes for unsettled funds to be released on Robinhood will depend on the type of transaction that the funds have resulted from.
 If the unsettled funds are from a bank deposit, you could be waiting for up to five working days for the funds to settle.
 Alternatively, if the unsettled funds are the result of selling stocks, your funds will usually clear in around two working days.

 It’s best to think of unsettled funds in Robinhood in the same way as you would pending transactions in your bank account.
 Just like a cheque takes a few days to clear, deposits into your Robinhood account are held for a short period of time before approval.
-There’s no need to worry – this is completely normal as is simply a result of regulatory rules that Robinhood must follow.
+There’s no need to worry – this is completely normal as it is simply a result of regulatory rules that Robinhood must follow.

 Trading With Unsettled Funds